ShafayetSadi/digital-electronics/qm-method.md

 Step 4: Repeat step 3 until no more groups can be formed.

 Step 5: The minterms in each group are combined to form a prime implicant.
-The prime implicants are then combined to form the essential prime implicants and the non-essential prime implicants.
+The prime implicants are then combined to form the essential prime implicants and the non-essential prime implicants (don't cares excluded).

 Step 6: The essential prime implicants are combined to form the minimum sum of products expression.